-These projects could be jeopardized by repealing the Clean Electricity Investment Tax Credit (48E) or the Clean Electricity Production Tax Credit (45Y), which support building and producing clean energy.
-Removing these credits will reduce clean energy on the grid when more is needed.
+These projects could be jeopardized by recent changes to the clean electricity tax credits (48E, 45Y) at a time when more power is needed.
 Maine's electricity demand is expected to more than double between now and 2050.

 Which Maine energy projects are at risk?